SilentVirtualCriminalGang/mackazi/README.md

-# 🚀 NetVendor
+# 🚀 Mac Lookup by Kazi

 ![Overview](docs/images/overview.png)
 *NetVendor provides comprehensive network device analysis and visualization*

 ## 📖 Introduction

-**NetVendor** is a Python tool for network administrators and cybersecurity professionals to analyze and visualize the vendor distribution of devices on a network.
+**Kazi** is a Python tool for network administrators and cybersecurity professionals to analyze and visualize the vendor distribution of devices on a network.
 It processes MAC address tables and ARP data from a wide range of network devices (including Cisco, HP/Aruba, Juniper, Extreme, Brocade, and more), providing detailed insights into your network's composition.

 ---